Website icon Xpert.Digital

 In general, over 16 percent of electricity consumption in North Rhine-Westphalia was provided by renewable energies in 2019.
 With this amount alone, Bremen, Hamburg and Mecklenburg-Western Pomerania could be completely supplied with electricity.

-The solar cadastre of the State Office for Nature, Environment and Consumer Protection (LANUV) North Rhine-Westphalia calculated the solar potential of 68 terawatt hours of electricity per year on the roofs of North Rhine-Westphalia.
-In fact, only 4.5 terawatts of solar power were generated with photovoltaics in 2019 - a meager 6.6 percent of the existing potential.
+The solar cadastre of the State Office for Nature, Environment and Consumer Protection (LANUV) Nordhrein-Westfalen calculated the solar potential of 68 Terrawatt hours of electricity a year on the roofs of North Rhine-Westphalia.
+In fact, in 2019 only 4.5 Terrawatt solar power with photovoltaics were generated – a meager 6.6 percent of the existing potential.

 More about it here: